NotWoods/tigeroakes.com/content/posts/react-to-compose-dictionary/index.md

 }
 ```

-Composable UI functions in Jetpack Compose call other UI composables and don't return anything.
+Composable UI functions in Jetpack Compose emit other UI composables and don't return anything.
 As a result, a simple for loop can be used instead of `.map()`.

 ```kotlin
 @Composable